IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 ## Implementation notes

-In addition to `viewingDirection`, you may want to use the `behavior` property (see also [Book (paging variations)][0011] recipe) depending on the expected user experience for viewing your resource(s) or the specificities of the physical object and its digital surrogate.
+In addition to `viewingDirection`, you may want to use the `behavior` property (see also the [Book (paging variations)][0011] recipe) depending on the expected user experience for viewing your resource(s) or the specificities of the physical object and its digital surrogate.
 The most common `behavior` value for a book is `paged`.
-Interactions between `viewingDirection` and `behavior`, especially when they are set on multiple and/or hierarchized resources, need special attention.
+Interactions between `viewingDirection` and `behavior`, especially when they are set on multiple and/or hierarchically ordered resources, need special attention.
 You are recommended to read [the Presentation 3.0 spec on `behavior`](https://iiif.io/api/presentation/3.0/#behavior) carefully and to keep current with future releases.

 ## Restrictions